bazel-contrib/rules_nodejs/README.md

 The entry point can come from an external dependency installed by the package manager, or it can be a `.js` file from a package built by Bazel.

+`nodejs_test` is the same as nodejs_binary, but instead of calling it with `bazel run`, you call it with `bazel test`.
+The test passes if the program exits with a zero exit code.

 The `jasmine_node_test` rule allows you to write a test that executes in NodeJS.

 ### Running a program from npm